systemoutprintlnnnn/systemoutprintlnnnn/README.md

 ## 🚀 About Me
 - 💻 Passionate about Backend / AI Coding / Vibe Everything using LLM
 - 🌱 Currently learning Go / Prompt Engineering / RAG / MCP Development
-- 🔭 Interning on DJI Automotive
+- 🔭 Interning on Tencent Music
 - 🎓 Studying at Hong Kong University of Science and Technology(Guangzhou)
 - 💬 Ask me about Prompt Engineering / LLM Application
-- 📫 How to reach me: tzhou125@hkust-gz.edu.cn
+- 📫 How to reach me: tzhou125@connect.hkust-gz.edu.cn

 <!--
 **systemoutprintlnnnn/systemoutprintlnnnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.